- Home

-SafetyWing Nomad Insurance starts at $45.08 per 4-week billing cycle for travelers aged 10-39, making it the most affordable digital nomad travel insurance on the market.
+SafetyWing Nomad Insurance starts at $56.28 per 4-week billing cycle for travelers aged 10-39, making it the most affordable digital nomad travel insurance on the market.
 But the headline price only tells part of the story.
-Your actual cost depends on your age, the plan you choose, whether you add home country coverage, and whether you need the more comprehensive Remote Health product instead.
+Your actual cost depends on your age, the plan you choose (Essential or Complete), any add-ons you select, and whether you need the full international health coverage that Nomad Insurance Complete provides.
 This guide breaks down every pricing variable so you know exactly what you will pay before you buy.

 We have been covered by SafetyWing for over 8 months across 10 countries.
 This pricing breakdown is based on current rates as of March 2026, cross-referenced with SafetyWing’s published policy documents and our own billing history.
 For our full review of the coverage itself, read our SafetyWing review.